openthread/spinel-spec/core/intro-properties.md

 *   Raw packet stream ((#prop-stream-raw))
 *   Debug message stream ((#prop-stream-debug))

-All such properties emit changes asynchronously using the `IS` operator, sent from the NCP to the OS.
-For example, as IPv6 traffic is received by the NCP, the IPv6 packets are sent to the OS by way of asynchronous `IS` operations for the network packet stream property.
+All such properties emit changes asynchronously using the `IS` operator, sent from the NCP to the AP.
+For example, as IPv6 traffic is received by the NCP, the IPv6 packets are sent to the AP by way of asynchronous `IS` operations for the network packet stream property.

-Some of these properties also support the OS sending data back to the NCP using the `SET` operation.
-For example, this is how the OS sends IPv6 traffic to the NCP.
+Some of these properties also support the AP sending data back to the NCP using the `SET` operation.
+For example, this is how the AP sends IPv6 traffic to the NCP.

 The behavior and meaning of the `GET`, `INSERT`, `REMOVE`, `INSERTED`, and `REMOVED` operations for stream properties is undefined and SHOULD NOT be used.